-Students will be able to match with and select their roommates after the Learning Community placement process in late May.
-Since the LCs are on specific floors or in specific buildings students must be in the same LC to live together.
+Students will be able to match with and select their roommates after the Residential Learning Community placement process in late May.
+Since the RLCs are on specific floors and buildings, students must be in the same RLC to live together.
 Our process will allow you to meet other students in your community through the Housing Portal to find a roommate to live with!
+Students who do not wish to live in an RLC can also match with roommates through the Housing Portal.
 Students should check their emails as well as housing.gmu.edu throughout the summer for move-in days and times information.

-Our residence halls open on Wednesday, August 16, 2023, for all incoming freshman students.
+Our residence halls open on Wednesday, August 21, 2024, for all incoming first-year students.
 All students will be assigned a specific move-in time.
 Move-in details will be posted on the Housing and Residence Life website beginning July 1.
 In addition to the housing website, be sure to check your Mason email and the Housing Portal throughout the summer for further instructions.